U.S. Embassy Manila, Philippines - MNL

 Accompanying persons

-• Applicants may bring ONE person to help if they are elderly, disabled, or a minor child.
+• Special Needs: Applicants may bring ONE person to help if they are elderly or have special needs.

 Immigrant visa fees

-If you have not paid all required fees to either the National Visa Center or via the appointment website, please be prepared to pay these fees on the day of your interview.
-All fees may be paid in either U.S. dollars or the Philippine peso equivalent.
+The Embassy has no mechanism or location to hold or safeguard items and therefore is not affiliated with individuals who offer these services.
+All fees must be paid in either U.S. dollars or the Philippine peso equivalent.
 We accept cash and credit cards only.
-Please note that if you are found ineligible to receive a visa, the application fee cannot be refunded.
-A complete list of fees can be found TSG.
+If you are found ineligible to receive a visa, the application fee cannot be refunded.
+A complete list of fees can be found here.

 If your visa is approved, we will keep your passport at the embassy while we prepare your immigration packet (if applicable) and print a visa for your passport.
-We will return your passport to you later via courier services only.
-If you have to travel within the Philippines while your passport is still with us, please make sure you have a valid picture ID other than your passport.
+We will return your documents to you via an authorized courier service.
+If you must travel within the Philippines while your passport is still with us, make sure you have a valid picture ID other than your passport.

 back to top